Google Data Studio Tutorial

 4. Create your own report theme

-Whether your report is created for internal stakeholders, external stakeholders, the management team or customers, it will be more effective if it looks good.
+Whether the report is addressed to internal stakeholders, external stakeholders, the management team or customers, it will be more effective if it looks good.

-To adjust the style and format of the report, click on the Design & Theme option in the toolbar.
+To adjust the style and format of the report, click on the Layout and theme option in the toolbar.

-Any changes here will be applied to the entire report, which means you only have to choose fonts, colors, etc. once, rather than each time you add a new module to the report.
+Any changes here will be applied to the entire report, which means that you only have to choose fonts, colors, etc. once, instead of every time you add a new module to the report.data studio

 data studio

-Change the “Current Theme” dropdown to “Custom”.
-Use your brand’s style guide to choose primary and secondary colors, fonts, and text color.
-You may need to be creative here.
-If you are creating a report for a client and don’t know their hex codes, go to the client’s website to pick the colors.
+Change the “Current Theme” drop-down to “Custom”.
+Use your brand’s style guide to choose primary and secondary colors, fonts and text color.
+You may need to be creative in this regard.
+If you are creating a report for a customer and you do not know their hex codes, go to the customer’s website and identify the colors.

 5. Incorporation of external content

-You can embed external data just as you can share your own.
+You can incorporate external data as well as share your own.

-With the URL embedding feature, you can insert Google Docs, Google Sheets, YouTube videos and even live web pages.
-Embedded content is interactive and much more powerful than a screenshot.
+With the URL embedding feature, you can embed Google Docs, Google Sheets, YouTube videos and even live web pages.
+The embedded content is interactive, so it is much more powerful than a screenshot.

-To add content, click “Insert” in the top navigation bar, then choose “Insert URL”.
+To add content, click on “Insert” in the top navigation bar and then choose “Insert URL”.data studio

 From there, simply paste the URL.
-You may need to resize the box that appears to fit the entire length and width of your content.
+You may need to resize the box that appears to fit the full length and width of your content.

-The options here are pretty endless.
-One of my favorite ways to use this feature is to embed a Google Form to measure the usefulness of the report to my audience.
+The options here are quite endless.
+One of my favorite ways to use this feature is to embed a Google Form to measure the usefulness of the report for my audience.

 • If a section of the report needs additional context, I will add a short video explaining what they are seeing and how to interpret the results.

-• To customize a report for a client, I’ll add the URL of their website, blog and/or any pages they’ve hired me to create or improve.
+• To customize a report for a client, I will add the URL of their website, blog and/or any pages they have hired me to create or improve.

-• And for the HubSpot blogging team, I’ll add the latest version of the Search Insights report so they can compare the progress with the results.
+• And for the HubSpot blogging team, I’ll add the latest version of the Search Insights report so they can compare our progress with the results.

 If you have a group of stakeholders who need to see your report on a recurring basis, consider using Data Studio’s “scheduled report” feature.
-Click on “Share” and then click on the clock in the top menu to set it up.
+Click on “Share” and then click on the clock in the top menu to configure it.

 data studio

-First, enter the email addresses of your recipients, then choose a schedule: daily, every Monday, or every month.
+First, enter the e-mail addresses of your recipients and then choose a schedule: daily, every Monday or every month.

 This is especially useful when working with clients, as you may not want to give them access to the live report.